 - Incoherent (or slurred) speech

 - Aggressive, violent behavior

 - Lack of muscle control that results in twitching and uncontrollable movements

 - Bizarre behavior

 As with most drug/chemical use, stopping inhalant use will result in withdrawal symptoms.
-Because an individual may have used many different chemicals, it is impossible to predict specific withdrawal symptoms.
+Because an individual may have used many different chemicals, it is impossible to predict specific alcohol or painkiller addiction withdrawal symptoms.
 Persistent use may have caused physical and mental damage, so it might be best to consult a physician regarding withdrawal.